pulumi/pulumi-hugo/themes/default/content/blog/serverless-architecture-design/index.md

 	})
     ```

-- **Statelessness**: Serverless functions should be stateless.
+- **Embrace stateless serverless platforms**: Serverless functions should be stateless.
 This encourages scalability and fault tolerance since every serverless function call should be able to function on its own, regardless of previous or subsequent calls.
 The recommended practise for managing data that has to be persistent beyond the span of one function execution is to store it externally in reliable data storage systems like object stores or databases.
 In doing so, serverless applications maintain the clear separation between function logic and stateful data management while guaranteeing data durability, consistency, and adaptability to changing workloads.
 The stateless nature of HTTP is an important aspect that makes serverless computing a good fit for many HTTP-based use cases.
 In a stateless protocol like HTTP, each request from a client to a server is treated independently, with no connection or context maintained between requests.
 This aligns well with the design philosophy of serverless computing, where each function execution is isolated and stateless Serverless platforms are designed to handle short-lived, stateless functions that respond to individual HTTP requests, making them well-suited for web applications, microservices, and API endpoints.

 > Figure 1.
 Resources needed in a serverless architecture
 ![serverless-resources](./serverless-resources.png)

-- **Function triggers**: When dealing with serverless functions you should choose the Right trigger that best suits your use case.
+- **Choose the right trigger**: When dealing with serverless functions you should choose the right trigger that best suits your use case.
 Common triggers include HTTP requests, message queues, database changes, and timers.
 In our application, we used an HTTP trigger for our two functions.

     ``` go
     // The 'date' function that returns the current date